-With the battle over, Jak was making little headway questioning the captive goblin when Quentin requested his help stabilizing one of the attackers who hadn’t died in the battle, but was bleeding profusely from a leg wound.
-Jak patched up the unconscious young man while Kayde went through the pockets of the others, finding some interesting trinkets such as a Kundarak key, a button emblazoned with the symbol of House Orien, a branding iron that Jak recognized as belonging to a local viscount who often sells his livestock in Sharn and, much to Lestok’s delight, a small coin of an indeterminate metal with a hole in the middle.
+With the battle over, Jak was making little headway questioning the captive goblin when Quentin requested his help stabilizing one of the attackers who had survived the fight, but was bleeding profusely from a leg wound.
+Jak patched up the unconscious young man while Kayde went through the pockets of the others, finding some interesting trinkets such as a Kundarak key, a button emblazoned with the symbol of House Orien, a branding iron that Jak recognized as belonging to a local viscount who often sold his livestock in Sharn and, much to Lestok’s delight, a small coin of an indeterminate metal with a hole in the middle.

 Meanwhile, Aruget took the opportunity to question the goblin, who was far more receptive to him than he was to Jak.
 The goblin, whose skin was of an unusual dark brown colour with orange molting patches, told Aruget he was a mercenary returning to Ardev after a pilgrimage to the Six Kings.
 He refused to answer further questions until he was untied, and though Jak felt he was in no position to negotiate, Kayde and Quentin insisted, and Jak reluctantly set the goblin free.
 He proved to have or give no further information – professing no knowledge of who captured him, or why – and after retrieving his dagger from a corpse, he insisted Aruget take a small silver necklace as thanks and then made off down the road.

-Kayde walked forward and loudly hailed the gnoll, who immediately nocked an arrow, and then a minotaur emerged from further down the canyon and demanded that Kayde pay a hundred-galifar toll for the privilege of using the road.
-Behind him, Quentin climbed a tree in order to see what was going on, but a branch broke under his feet, crashing him to the ground.
-As Kayde chuckled at the minotaur and told him they could surely lower the price of the toll, his hubris combined with Quentin’s ruckus enraged the minotaur, who charged.
+Kayde walked forward and loudly hailed the gnoll, who immediately nocked an arrow as a minotaur emerged from further down the canyon and demanded that Kayde pay a hundred-galifar toll for the privilege of using the road.
+Behind him, Quentin climbed a tree in order to see what was going on, but a branch broke under his feet, sending him crashing to the ground.
+As Kayde chuckled and suggested that they could surely lower the price of the toll, his hubris combined with Quentin’s ruckus enraged the minotaur, who lowered his head and charged.
 The next thing Quentin, Aruget, Lestok and Jak saw was Kayde’s body come flying end over end down the canyon and drop to the ground in a broken, bloody heap.
 As Aruget sprung into action, Lestok hastily coated Jak’s quiver of bolts with his G.I.N.S.U. cutting oil, and he joined the fray to avenge his friend…